-Mode 2 configures Timer 0 as an 8-bit Timer (TL0 register) that automatically reloads from TH0 register (See Figure 26).
+Mode 2 configures Timer 0 as an 8-bit Timer (TL0 register) that automatically reloads from TH0 register (see Figure 33).
 TL0 overflow sets TF0 flag in TCON register and reloads TL0 with the contents of TH0, which is preset by software.
 When the interrupt request is serviced, hardware clears TF0.
 The reload leaves TH0 unchanged.
 The next reload value may be changed at any time by writing it to TH0 register.

-Figure 26.
-Timer/Counter x (x= 0 or 1) in Mode 2 See section "Clock"
+Figure 33.
+Timer/Counter x (x = 0 or 1) in Mode 2 See the "Clock" section